weiyanminoo/tp/docs/UserGuide.md

 **Notes about the command format:**<br>

+* Press 'TAB' to auto-complete the command you are typing in the command box.<br>
+  e.g. if you type `ad` and press 'TAB', it will auto-complete to `add ` and if you press it again it will auto-complete to 'addWedding' and if you press it again it will auto-complete to 'addTask'.

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.